Wellington Cricket Club

 They play their home games at Orleton Park in Wellington, which has also been used for one first-class match between the Minor Counties and the Indian tourists in 1979 and for Minor Counties and List A matches played by Shropshire County Cricket Club.

 Teams

-Wellington CC has 5 teams.
-1st team captain is Wendell Wagner, 2nd team Alex Taylor, 3rd team Simon Topper, 4th team Patrick Howells and 5th team Steven Oliver.
-Wellington also have an Under 19 squad which is captained by Luke Goring.

-Matthew Stinson is the club captain with Steven Oliver being the club chairman.
+Wellington CC has 6 senior Men's teams and a Ladies team as well as a thriving junior section.